BSc (Hons)

 Audrey Samson (joint head of programme)

-Audrey is co-head of the BSc Digital Arts Computing and a lecturer in Fine Arts (Critical Studies) in the Art Department.
-Resident at the Somerset House Studios, she is a critical technical practitioner in the métis duo FRAUD which develop forms of art-led inquiry into the multiple scales of power and necropolitics that flow through physical and cultural spaces.
+Audrey is co-head of the BSc Digital Arts Computing and a lecturer in Fine Art (Critical Studies) in the Department of Art.
+Resident at the Somerset House Studios, she is a critical technical practitioner in the métis duo FRAUD, which develops forms of art-led inquiry into the multiple scales of power and necropolitics that flow through physical and cultural spaces.

 Atau Tanaka